 The Ste Chapelle is one of the most beautiful monuments to visit in Paris.
-Classical concerts are hosted almost every night.
-Enjoy classical music in the royal chapel, surrounded by stunning stained glass windows.
+Our favorite church in Paris, with stunning stained-glass windows.

 The construction of the church was commissioned by Saint-Louis King of France to keep the Holy Crown of Jesus Christ, a fragment of True Cross and other relics.

 The Paris Chapel was built in the XIII Century, with a Gothic architecture.